Don’t Fall into One of These 3 Positivity Traps

 When I have feng shui or intuitive counseling clients who are in the grips of New Age guilt, they never want to come right out and tell me what’s wrong, because they’re watching their thoughts and words like a hawk, making sure that everything they say is some version of, “I’m doing great and everything’s fine.”
 Instead of helping them to move out of their challenges, however, this keeps them stuck because they are failing to state (or even think about!) what is actually true for them in the moment.

-If you’re experiencing challenges, first of all, let yourself of the hook about it.
+So if you’re experiencing any challenge at all, let yourself of the hook about it.
 Everyone experiences challenges.
-Even Eckhart Tolle.
-Even Louse Hay.
-Even the Dalai Lama!
+Everyone.
 If you’re alive, you’re going to experience challenges of some kind.
 In fact, life would be boring and stagnant if you didn’t.
 (Would you want to watch a movie in which the character was always just sitting around being harmonious?)

 Peril/Pitfall #2: Expectation of a Band-Aid Cure